How Joe Willock’s hot scoring streak compares to other Premier League stars

 In good company

-The list of the youngest players to achieve each goalscoring streak in the Premier League sees Willock join an illustrious group of names.
+The list of the youngest players to achieve each goalscoring streak in the Premier League sees Willock join another high-profile group of names.

 The early entries are players whose goalscoring impact came at a young age – James Vaughan and Danny Cadamarteri failed to build on their early promise with Everton while James Milner, who scored in back-to-back Leeds games as a 16-year-old, has had a long and successful top-flight career but rarely as a prolific marksman.